akrherz/pyWWA/README.md

 }
 ```

+``pyWWA`` looks for this file either at your cwd or ``PYWWA_HOME`` variable.

 ## Logging

 These parsers emit logs to the syslog `LOCAL2` facility via a wild mixture of
 Twisted Python and Stdlib Python log statements.

-## Locating the settings.json file
+## Locating the ``pywwa_settings.json`` file

-This is a bit of a hack yet within the codebase, but some crude logic is used
-attempting to figure out where the `pyWWA/settings.json` file resides.
-Since
-the various scripts could be getting executed from various current working
-directories, the code checks the following locations.

-1. The file `pyWWA/settings.json` exists from the `cwd`

-2. The `cwd` of the process.

-3. One directory up from the calling script.

-4. Two directories up from the calling script.
+This library attempts to locate a file named ``pywwa_settings.json``, which
+contains various settings important to this library.
+The library will search
+the following paths in this order until it finds the file.

+1. current working directory
+2. environment variable `PYWWA_HOME`
+3. $HOME/etc
+4. $HOME/pyWWA

+If this file is not found, the library still should function, but makes a lot
+of assumptions!

 ## Development Notes